 Most Christians do not bother with the book of Revelation.
 They believe, erroneously, that it has nothing to do with them, and was only written for the Jews or those who would be "left behind."
 They make a grave error, for this is the only book in the Bible that has a blessing attached to it.
 Revelation 1:3 "Blessed is he that readeth, and they that hear the words of this prophecy, and keep those things which are written therein: for the time is at hand."
 Some who do teach this book say that people will be blessed for reading it, but that is not the entire truth of the matter.
 You not only have to read it, you have to hear the words of the prophecy.
+Read it and heed it.
 In other words, you have to accept what it says, and not cling to a preconceived and comfortable belief that does not line up with what it says.
-And one you understand what is said, you have to keep the things that are written.
+And once you understand what is said, you have to keep the things that are written.
 In other words, any directives given (especially to the seven churches) must be obeyed.
 I believe a good part of what the blessing is, is to understand what is coming and to understand what God requires of those whom He will choose to escape it.

 Another blessing follows in Revelation 22:7 "Behold, I come quickly: blessed is he that keepeth the sayings of the prophecy of this book."
 A second time we are told that we will be blessed for not just reading or hearing, but keeping the words of prophecy.
 And again in 22:14 we are told "Blessed are they that do his commandments, that they may have right to the tree of life, and may enter in through the gates into the city."
 As we shall see below, a part of meeting the requirements to be one of the chosen to be raptured is to keep the commandments.
 That will be discussed further.
 So three times there is a blessing attached to this book as far as understanding and keeping it.
 This is an important thing to pay attention to.
 Obviously God wanted us to read and study and keep the things written in this book.